Skip to main content

 The cardholder and merchant are notified of the case decision.
 If either party disagrees, they may have the option to argue further via an arbitration process, depending on the circumstances of the case.

-When can consumers use chargebacks?
+When can a cardholder use chargebacks?

-Consumers may be entitled to use chargebacks if they see fraudulent or unauthorized charges on their account.
+Cardholders may be entitled to use chargebacks if they see fraudulent or unauthorized charges on their account.
 Or if they are dissatisfied with goods or services and have not been able to resolve the issue directly with the merchant.

 For example, in cases where:

-• Goods never arrived or services were not rendered
+- Goods never arrived, or services were not rendered

 How long does a chargeback take?